loader image

 Lack of Regular Audits and Reviews

 Regular audits and reviews are a company’s best defense against misclassification.
-Without routine evaluations of workforce dynamics, including employment status and job duties, companies become susceptible to violations as work arrangements evolve and local regulations change.
+Without routine evaluations of workforce dynamics, including employment status and job duties, companies become susceptible to violations as work arrangements evolve and local laws change.

 Pressure to Reduce Labor Costs